 8 boneless, skinless chicken breasts

-2 cups of Whole30 compliant broth (chicken or veggie broths work great here)
+2 cups of Whole30 compatible broth (chicken or veggie broths work great here)

 1 Tbs. of sea salt